Optimal Short-Circuit Resilient Formulas: Introduction

 \paragraph{Achievability: Coding schemes for noisy channels with noiseless feedback.} We obtain resilient formulas by employing the approach of~\cite{KLR12} described above.
-In order to increase the noise resilience to its optimal level, we develop a novel coding scheme which is resilient to $(1/5-\eps,1/5-\eps)$-corruptions, assuming noiseless feedback.
+In order to increase the noise resilience to its optimal level, we develop a novel coding scheme which is resilient to $\left(\tfrac{1}{5}-\eps,\tfrac{1}{5}-\eps\right)$-corruptions, assuming noiseless feedback.

 The mechanism of our coding scheme resembles, in a sense, the \emph{Blockchain technology}~\cite{nak08}.
 Given a protocol $\pi_0$ that assumes reliable channels, the parties simulate~$\pi_0$ message by message.
-These messages may arrive at the other side correctly or not, however, a noiseless feedback channel allows each party to learn which of its messages made it through.
+These messages may arrive at the other side correctly or not; however, a noiseless feedback channel allows each party to learn which of its messages made it through.
 With this knowledge, the party tries to create a ``chain'' of correct messages.
 Each message contains a pointer to the last message that was not corrupted by the channel.
 As time goes by, the chain grows and grows, and indicates the entire correct communication of that party.
 An appealing feature of this mechanism is the fact that whenever a transmission arrives correctly at the other side, the receiver learns \emph{all} the correct transmissions so far.
 On the other hand, the receiver never knows whether a single received transmission (and the chain linked to it) is indeed correct.

-The adversarial noise may corrupt up to $(1/5-\eps)n$ of the messages sent by each party.
-We think of the adversary as trying to construct a different, corrupt, chain.
+The adversarial noise may corrupt up to $\left(\tfrac15-\eps\right)\!n$ of the messages sent by each party.
+We think of the adversary as one trying to construct a different, corrupt, chain.
 Due to its limited budget, at the end of the coding scheme one of two things may happen.
-Either it is the case that the correct chain is the longest, or it is the case where the longest chain contains in its prefix a sufficient amount of uncorrupted transmissions.
+Either the correct chain is the longest, or the longest chain contains in its prefix a sufficient amount of uncorrupted transmissions.